 You'll need to choose a region that encompasses all countries that you're travelling to and this is where the order we've listed the regions in becomes important.
 Each region listed, includes all the countries that are listed in the region(s) above it.
-So, for example, "Worldwide" includes "Europe" and "UK".
+So, for example, "Worldwide (excluding USA, Canada, Mexico and Caribbean)" includes "Europe".
+It is important that you check that the country you are travelling to is covered in the region you select.
 To see all the countries that are included in the regions, please see our country list (in the Travel Insurance Guide)

-For Singe Trip policies, this will be the day that you start your departure (i.e. your outbound journey).
+For Singe Trip policies, tell us the day that you start your trip (i.e. leave your home).
 Even though you may not be departing for some time, your cancellation cover is in effect from the day that you purchase the policy.

-For Annual policies this will be the day that you want the policy to start (become "in force").
+For Annual policies tell us the day that you want the policy to start (become "in force").
 Remember, this is not the day of your first holiday as if you've already booked a holiday you will want the policy to be in force (started) so that you have cancellation cover.